dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 there is random motion moving from the east to the west, driving social interactions.
 Pushing through the noise are faint, low frequency waves of cultural information rippling over and reflecting between geographic features.
-Vacuums of low population density tapers this resonance.
+Vacuums of low population density taper this resonance.
 Between the centers of civilization, the dispersion of information is strained through translingual membrane, limiting the number of social connections over which information can cross.
 These